fjulian79/wd-broker/README.md

 Designed for **reliability-critical systems**, `wd-broker` ensures that the hardware watchdog only gets fed when **all registered clients are responsive** – enabling true system resets when necessary.

-## Features
+## Feature Summary

 * Centralized control over `/dev/watchdog`
 * Simple, line-based protocol over Unix domain socket
 * Each client defines its own heartbeat timeout
-* Announced (mandatory) clients can be defined in the configuration file
+* Mandatory clients can be announced in the configuration file
-* If an announced client does not register within its timeout, system reset will be initiated
+* If a mandatory client does not register within its timeout, system reset will be initiated
 * Strict check of config file ownership and permissions
+* Options to control flexibility and security:
+  * Reject clients with non-unique names
+  * Reject clients that are not in the config file
+  * Clients can opt-out of PID checks
 * Must be started as root but runs as a non-root user after initializing `/dev/watchdog` for enhanced security (privilege dropping)
 * Restricts access to the used Unix domain socket to authorized users or groups (access control)
 * Works with C binaries, Python scripts, shell tools, or whatever can use a Unix domain socket
+* Comes with a minimalistic command-line tool (`wd-ctrl`) to interact with the broker
+* Simple C library (`libwd-client`) to register clients and send heartbeats
 * Fail-safe: If the broker crashes or a client misses its deadline, the system will reboot
-* Optional per-client disabling of PID checks via `REGISTER ... ignorepid`
-* Written with portability in mind
+* Written with portability and embedded systems in mind

 ## Changelog